DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to. `env.sh` performs two steps: it will both set up the daq-buildtools environment (if it hasn't already been set) and then it will update environment variables (`LD_LIBRARY_PATH`, etc.) to account for the packages in your work area.
 Note that whenever you add a new repo to your work area, you'll want to run the second of these two steps, `dbt-workarea-env`, so that environment variables such as `LD_LIBRARY_PATH`, etc, are again updated accordingly.

+#### DUNE DAQ Python packages

+Installing DUNE DAQ Python packages is more straightforward than C++ packages as here `dbt-build` will simply loop on the Python package repos in the `./pythoncode` subdirectory and call `pip install` on each one, exiting out with an error in the event that `pip install` exits out with an error.
+The packages will be installed in the active Python environment located in `$DBT_AREA_ROOT/.venv`.

 ### Working with more repos

-To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
-Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
+To work with more repos, add C++ repos to the `./sourcecode` subdirectory as we did with listrev, and Python repos to the `./pythoncode` subdirectory.
+For C++ repos, be aware: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
 If this is the case, add the names of your new package(s) to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.

-Note that as of daq-buildtools `v8.7.1`, you can replace the actual `./sourcecode` directory in your work area with a soft link called `sourcecode` which points to an actual `./sourcecode` directory elsewhere on your file system.
+Note that you can replace the actual `./sourcecode` directory in your work area with a soft link called `sourcecode` which points to an actual `./sourcecode` directory elsewhere on your file system.

 As a reminder, once you've added your repos and built them, you'll want to run `dbt-workarea-env` so the environment picks up their applications, libraries, etc.